There is burgers and burger recipes out there but this lamb burgers are to absolutely die for. You’ll really need to take my word for it.

 I now know pretty much as I knew it then that I was actually having a go at her for adding the potato mainly because I was lazy and not bothered to go and get the potatoes from the cellar having to peel and grate them.
 Kids, hey?!

 It was all too much to ask when she could just make them plain and simple – meat and herbs, right?
 Ha ha.
-Well, not really. the potato added to this make such a didderence.
+Well, not really, the potato addition makes quite a difference.

-But when it came to eating them….
+When it came to eating these burgers….
 I literally couldn’t stop.
 They were that good.
 She was serving them sometimes with mashed potatoes and salad with rice or simply between two slices of bread.

 This recipe makes 8 chunky burgers but can be made into meatballs (will make up to 40) or lamb kofta (this recipe will make approximately 16 kofta).
 It all depends on the size but just to have a rough idea.
 I love those kofta grilled on skewers too.
 Ideal for parties, gatherings or the meatballs to be added to some nice tomato base sauce, you name it.